jina-ai/jina-hub/README.md

 # Jina Hub

-Jina Hub is an open-registry for hosting Jina executors via container images.
-It enables users to ship and exchange reusable component across various Jina search applications.
+Jina Hub is an open registry for hosting Jina Executors and apps via container images.
+It lets users ship and exchange reusable components across Jina search applications.

-From Jina 0.4.10, Jina Hub is referred as a Git Submodule in [`jina-ai/jina`](https://github.com/jina-ai/jina).
+From Jina 0.4.10 onwards, Jina Hub is referred as a Git Submodule in [`jina-ai/jina`](https://github.com/jina-ai/jina).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->